LPhiri67-nq/Python-Crash-Course-Exercises/README.md

 <h2>🛠️ Installation Steps:</h2>

+This repository is open for anyone who wants to explore or practice core Python concepts.
+You are welcome to browse the exercises, run the scripts, or adapt the code to suit your own learning journey.
+Whether you're reviewing fundamentals, sharpening problem-solving skills, or seeking simple templates to build upon, this repository is structured to make it easy to compare approaches and experiment.
+Feel free to clone the project, try out the exercises, and use the material as a reference as as you continue developing your Python proficiency.

 <p>1.
 Clone the repository: use 'git clone' followed by the repository URL to download it to your local machine.</p>

 ```